-Judging was based on “innovative approaches to developing high-quality BIM-led information for build, evidenced by a successful project or portfolio of schemes”, with McCarthy & Stone, the UK’s leading retirement living developer and sponsor of the award, commenting:
+Judging was based on “innovative approaches to developing high-quality BIM-led information for build, evidenced by a successful project or portfolio of schemes”.
+McCarthy & Stone, sponsor of the award, commented:

 “We believe practices which show that BIM is at the centre of their delivery put themselves at the forefront of the industry – both at a regional and national level – and their ability to face the challenges of this dynamic industry can only be good for clients.”

 The South Coast Property Awards highlights the outstanding talent in the region’s property sector (commercial and residential).